What is the Self-Directed IRA?

 Like a traditional IRA account, a self-directed IRA allows owners to defer taxes, regardless of the levels of returns, until retirement age.
 Even so, there are many rules and regulations that account holders, and real estate investors must follow in order to make most of the potential benefits of IRAs.

 Why Buy Investment Properties in a Self-Directed IRA Plan?

-A "tax-deferred" or "tax-never" retirement plan can defer or eliminate income tax obligations on your cash flow, as well as on your capital gains from the sale of your property.
-This allows for a compounding effect that can dramatically speed up investors property management and wealth-building efforts.
+A "tax-deferred" or "tax-never" IRA retirement plan can defer or eliminate income tax obligations on your cash flow, as well as on your capital gains from the sale of your property.
+This allows for a compounding effect that can dramatically speed up investors' property management and wealth-building efforts.

-In addition, it is an asset protection strategy to shelter your investment properties because a retirement plan is protected from judgment creditors (retirement plans are protected even in a Chapter 7 bankruptcy filing).
+In addition, Self-Directed IRA plans can be an asset protection strategy to shelter your investment properties because a retirement plan is protected from judgment creditors (retirement plans are protected even in a Chapter 7 bankruptcy filing).

 Self-Directed IRA for Real Estate Investment

 At Republic Investment Group, we've witnessed firsthand the many benefits of investing in real estate through a self-directed IRA.
-Investments in real estate are an excellent way to diversify your portfolio, and they act as a hedge against inflation.
-You can even be creative in the way you grow your investment: you can fix and flip houses, hold on to rental properties for a regular flow of passive income, and more.
+Buying real estate with an IRA is an excellent way to diversify your portfolio, and it acts as a hedge against inflation.
+You can even be creative in the way you grow your investment: you can fix and flip houses, hold on to rental properties for a regular flow of passive income, Multifamily, invest in new construction and more.

 Rules and Regulations

 When you choose to invest your self-directed IRA in real estate, you should adhere to the rules set forth by the Internal Revenue Service (IRS).
 Not doing so can cost you a large amount of money in fines and penalties.